OrangeC93/Book_A_Pratical_Guide_to_AB_Testing/Part3_Complementary_and_Alternative_Techniques_to_Controlled_Experiments.md

 #### Propensity Score Matching
 Another class of approaches here is to construct comparable Control and Treatment populations, often by segmenting the users by common confounds, in something akin to stratified sampling.
 The idea is to ensure that the comparison between Control and Treatment population is not due to population mix changes.
 For example, if we are examining an exogenous change of the impact of users changing from Windows to iOS, we want to ensure that we are not measuring a demographic difference in the population.

+The key concern about PSM is that only observed covariates are accounted for; unaccounted factors may result in hidden biases.

 #### [Difference in Differences](https://www.eddjberry.com/post/adjustment-in-a-b-testing/)
 Geographically based experiments commonly use this technique.